 If you seed a pomegranate yourself, you save money by buying just the fruit.
 And since it won’t take you but a couple minutes to get the seeds out, I consider that money well saved!

-Using a sharp knife, slice the pomegranate in half, through the center (i.e. NOT from the top down).
+Using a sharp knife to cut, slice the pomegranate fruit in half, through the center (i.e. NOT from the top of the pomegranate down).

 Hold one half of the pomegranate upside down in one hand, over the bowl.
 Hit the pomegranate with the back of the spoon, in between the center and the edge of the fruit.
 Rotate the fruit until the majority of the seeds (also called arils) have fallen out.
 The pomegranate will not be as rigid as you work your way around, so be careful not to hit your fingers.

 Turn the fruit over to see if any areas were missed and repeat as needed.

 Turn the fruit inside out and use your fingers to gently remove the last few remaining seeds.

 Repeat with the other half of the pomegranate.